Canon S120 vs Panasonic GH5

 Studio photographers will appreciate that the Panasonic GH5 (unlike the S120) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The GH5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the S120 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the S120 from Canon.
+Both the S120 and the GH5 have been discontinued, but can regularly be found used on ebay.
+The GH5 was replaced by the Panasonic GH5 II, while the S120 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon S120 and the Panasonic GH5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.